cohesity/cohesity-ansible-role/docs/examples/cohesity_protect_inventory.md

         tags: [ 'cohesity', 'sources', 'register', 'generic_nas' ]

-# => Create a new Protection Job for Linux, Windows, VMware, GenericNAS hosts
+# => Create a new Protection Job for Linux, Windows, VMware, GenericNas hosts
 # =>
         # => Manage Physical
       - name: Create new Protection Job with all Linux Physical Servers